-Human scent is a complex blend composed of volatile organic compounds (VOCs) emitted 32 via the skin, breath, and bodily fluids.
-Across studies profiling volatile compounds emitted by the 33 healthy human body, 1488 and 623 volatiles have been identified in breath and skin emissions 34 respectively.
-Many additional human-derived compounds may also remain unidentified or 35 undetected due to limitations in analytical methods.
-Profiling VOCs can offer a wealth of 36 information on the physiological and metabolic state of an individual, providing insight into 37 disease, diet and lifestyle, environmental exposure, and even the chemical attraction of 38 arthropod disease vectors such as mosquitoes to humans.
-The volatile compounds emitted by the 39 human body are influenced by a variety of factors, such as diet, hygiene habits, disease state and 40 41 the constitution of the human microbiome.
+Human scent is a complex blend composed of volatile organic compounds (VOCs) emitted via the skin, breath, and bodily fluids.
+Across studies profiling volatile compounds emitted by the healthy human body, 1488 and 623 volatiles have been identified in breath and skin emissions respectively.
+Many additional human-derived compounds may also remain unidentified or undetected due to limitations in analytical methods.
+Profiling VOCs can offer a wealth of information on the physiological and metabolic state of an individual, providing insight into disease, 2.3 diet and lifestyle, 4.5 environmental exposure, 6.7 and even the chemical attraction of arthropod disease vectors such as mosquitoes to humans.
+The volatile compounds emitted by the human body are influenced by a variety of factors, such as diet, hygiene habits, disease state and the constitution of the human microbiome.
 As such, human body odor can be considered specific to the individual.
-As a result of the growing interest in human-derived VOCs and the information 42 43 that can be gleaned by their study, numerous analytical techniques have been developed for the collection and evaluation of volatile compounds from different biological matrices.
-44
+As a result of the growing interest in human-derived VOCs and the information that can be gleaned by their study, numerous analytical techniques have been developed for the collection and evaluation of volatile compounds from different biological matrices.

-45 The analysis of exhaled breath is amongst the most prominent areas of study in human volatilomics, driven by the desire to develop rapid, non-invasive diagnostics for disease.
-Metabolic 46 changes in breath have been studied for a variety of purposes, particularly the detection of 47 biomarkers for cancer, chronic obstructive pulmonary disease (COPD), asthma, malaria, 48 and COVID-19.15-18 Exhaled breath is most commonly collected into an inert polymer bag, 49 50 typically Tedlar, followed by collection onto tubes containing a sorbent material such as Tenax or a carbon-based material.
-Collected VOCs are subsequently analyzed by thermal desorption-gas 51 chromatography/mass spectrometry (TD-GC/MS).
-Though less common, direct mass 52 spectrometry methods have been used for real-time sampling of exhaled breath, particularly 53 54 selected ion flow tube mass spectrometry (SIFT-MS), secondary electrospray ionization mass spectrometry (SESI), and proton transfer reaction mass spectrometry (PTR-MS).
-55
+The analysis of exhaled breath is amongst the most prominent areas of study in human volatilomics, driven by the desire to develop rapid, non-invasive diagnostics for disease.
+Metabolic changes in breath have been studied for a variety of purposes, particularly the detection of biomarkers for cancer, 9,10 chronic obstructive pulmonary disease (COPD),11 asthma,12 malaria,13,14 and COVID-19.15-18 Exhaled breath is typically collected into an inert polymer bag (Tedlar), followed by collection onto tubes containing a sorbent material such as Tenax or a carbon-based material.
+19 Alternatively, breath samples can also be collected using specialized breathing masks which enable the capture of breath volatiles directed onto sorbent tubes.
+Collected VOCs are subsequently analyzed thermal desorption-gas by chromatography/mass spectrometry (TD-GC/MS).
+Though less common, direct mass spectrometry methods have been used for real-time sampling of exhaled breath, particularly selected ion flow tube mass spectrometry (SIFT-MS), secondary electrospray ionization mass spectrometry (SESI), and proton transfer reaction mass spectrometry (PTR-MS).
+Gas chromatography-ion mobility spectrometry (GC-IMS) has furthermore been applied to breath analysis, particularly in the field of rapid disease diagnostics due to its portability and low cost in comparison to benchtop mass spectrometers.